MorrissyLab/morrissylab.github.io/pages/join.md

 The Morrissy Lab is an interdisciplinary team of biologists, bioinformaticians, computer scientists, software developers and software engineers.
 Each member of the lab is trained to use computational biology approaches to address research questions relating to cancer biology and precision cancer medicine.

 We are currently recruiting PhD Graduate Students and Postdoctoral Fellows.
-Please contact Dr. Morrissy for further information sorana.morrissy@ucalgary.ca
+Please contact Dr. Morrissy for further information at sorana.morrissy@ucalgary.ca